sifteo/thundercracker/README.rst

 our cube firmware.
 To run all existing tests, from the "emulator"
 directory:

-  tc-siftulator [-f ../firmware/cube.hex] -e scripts/tests.lua
+  siftulator [-f ../firmware/cube.hex] -e scripts/tests.lua

 You'll see the tests run headless, with pass/fail information on the console.
 To run tests with the GUI frontend enabled, set the